Serving all people by providing personalized health and wellness through exemplary care, education and research.

 common nettle, greater nettle, stinging nettle

-The stinging nettle is a noxious plant with tiny stinging hairs covering its surface.
-Contact with the plant produces a stinging or burning sensation in the skin and a wheal and flare at the site of contact.
-This reaction is thought to be produced by histamine from the plant that is released as the hairs pierce the skin.
+Stinging nettle is a harmful plant.
+It has tiny stinging hairs covering its surface.
+Contact with the plant produces a stinging or burning sensation in your skin.
+It also causes swelling and flare at the site of contact.
+This reaction is due to histamine from the plant that’s released when the hairs pierce your skin.

-There are several species of stinging nettle, including Urtica dioica, Urtica urens and Urtica pilulifera.
-Nettle grows wild in temperate regions and can reach 2 to 3 feet in height.
-Nettle has a long reputation in folk medicine as a treatment for asthma and as an expectorant, astringent, tonic, anti-spasmodic and diuretic.
+There are several species of stinging nettle.
+These include Urtica dioica, Urtica urens, and Urtica pilulifera.
+Nettle grows wild in temperate regions.
+It can reach 2 to 3 feet in height.
+Nettle has a long reputation in folk medicine.
+It’s used to treat asthma.
+It’s also used as an expectorant, astringent, tonic, anti-spasmodic, and diuretic.

-Nettle extract has components that interfere with inflammation.
-Inflammation plays an important role in the pain and joint damage associated with arthritis.
-However, there is little hard evidence to support the efficacy of this herb for this condition.
-Further scientific studies are needed to verify nettle's efficacy.
+Nettle extract may get in the way of inflammation.
+Inflammation plays an important role in pain and joint damage due to arthritis.
+But there’s little evidence to support how well this herb works for this condition.
+More studies are needed.

-Nettle is available as a juice or herb that may be mixed into a tea.
-The average dose is 4–6 grams/day, which should be taken with at least 2 liters of liquid each day.
+Nettle comes as a juice or herb you can mix into a tea.
+The average dose is 4–6 grams per day.
+You should take it with at least 2 liters of liquid each day.